On This Day in History: December 2

 - In a nationally broadcast speech, Cuban leader Fidel Castro declares that he is a Marxist-Leninist and that Cuba is going to adopt Communism.

 - United Nations Security Council Resolution 126 relating to the Kashmir conflict is adopted.

 - The Granma reaches the shores of Cuba's Oriente Province.
 Fidel Castro, Che Guevara and 80 other members of the 26th of July Movement disembark to initiate the Cuban Revolution.

 - Cold War: The United States Senate votes 65 to 22 to censure Joseph McCarthy for "conduct that tends to bring the Senate into dishonor and disrepute".

 - The Sino-American Mutual Defense Treaty, between the United States and Taiwan, is signed in Washington, D.C.

-- Korean War: Battle of the Ch'ongch'on River ended, with decisive Chinese victory, UN forces were completely expelled from North Korea.
+- Korean War: Battle of the Ch'ongch'on River ends, with a decisive Chinese victory; UN forces were completely expelled from North Korea.